Todd Golub: h-index, Total Citations, and Citation Map

 About Todd Golub's research

-Their most-cited work, “Gene set enrichment analysis: A knowledge-based approach for interpreting genome-wide expression profiles” (2005), has accumulated 59,175 citations.
-Other influential works include “Molecular classification of cancer: class discovery and class prediction by gene expression monitoring” (1999) with 16,043 citations and “MicroRNA expression profiles classify human cancers” (2005) with 12,373 citations.
+Their most-cited work, “Gene set enrichment analysis: A knowledge-based approach for interpreting genome-wide expression profiles” (2005), has accumulated 60,077 citations.
+Other influential works include “Molecular classification of cancer: class discovery and class prediction by gene expression monitoring” (1999) with 16,073 citations and “Molecular classification of cancer: class discovery and class prediction by gene expression monitoring” (1999) with 15,898 citations.

-Citations of Todd Golub's research come primarily from United States, China and United Kingdom, reflecting international research impact across 5+ countries.
+Citations of Todd Golub's research come primarily from United States, China and Germany, reflecting international research impact across 5+ countries.
 The interactive citation map above shows the full geographic distribution of the institutions citing this work.